fravan1/ai-enabled-nft-platform/README.md

 This solution was developed as a hackathon project, and I am not planning to continue maintaining it.

-If you're interested and want to collaborate for further development, please reach out on rutvikrj26@gmail.com
+If you're interested and want to collaborate for further development, please reach out on rutvikrj26@gmail.com or thomas.melbin4@gmail.com